I guess every non-bearded or patchy bearded man has wondered about this question at least once in his lifetime:

-After that, most men will go online and start searching for info about facial hair stimulation and beard growing tips…
+After that, most men will go online and start searching for info about facial hair stimulation and beard growing tips.

-…And they will find the following types of articles;
+They will find the following types of articles;

 News articles that seem knowledgeable, and only tell that beard growth is 100% in genes and that there would be no way to promote the growth naturally.

 Supplement marketers who claim to have a magical beard growth serum, oil, spray, or supplement (which are more than often over-priced scam products).

 This article is a bit different.

 Fact is that you can’t completely overcome your genetics, but in 95% of non-bearded men, there is gigantic room for improvement in their natural facial hair growth ability.

 I speak from experience when I say this.

 When I turned 22, I decided to try growing a beard.